The Difference Between Contingent and Pending in Real Estate

-- Contingent—Continue to Show: The seller has accepted an offer which hinges on one or several contingencies.
+The seller has accepted an offer that hinges on one or several contingencies.
 While the buyer is working to settle those contingencies, other buyers can continue to view the property and submit offers.

-- Pending—Release/Continue to Show: An offer has been accepted and contingencies have been met, but there is still some sort of release, or kick-out clause, for one of the parties.
+An offer has been accepted, and contingencies have been met, but there is still some release, or kick-out clause, for one of the parties.
 The seller will still show and accept offers in this scenario.

-- Pending—Over 4 Months: A home has been in the sales process for four months or longer.
+A home that has been in the sales process for four months or longer.
 The listing should also include a tentative closing date if this is the status.

 Many of these phrases overlap, and different real estate groups and Multiple Listing Services (MLS) vary in which phrasing they use.
 In general, though, anything that says “continue to show,” “release,” or “taking back-ups” means there is still some hope if you’d like to purchase the home.